suterr252/skippy/README.md

 ```

-We can queue up jobs via the following
+We can queue up jobs locally via the following

 ``` common-lisp
 (psy:enqueue